Australia women's national cricket team: National captains

+The current national captain of Australia is Alyssa Healy and the current vice captain of Australia is Tahlia McGrath, but they have been many appointed captains for Australia over the years.

 Current squad

-The national selection panel names at least 15 players each year to form the Australian women's team contract list.
+A minimum of 18 players are offered a Cricket Australia women's contract each year.
 The program is conducted over a twelve-month period in which the athletes attend approximately three camps per year at the National Cricket Centre and undergo specialist training sessions within their home state.

 Individual programs are developed for each squad member by the women's team head coach in consultation with the state coaches and the player.
 The player progress is monitored via testing, coach state visits, training diaries and communication with the athlete's coaches (state and satellite) by the head coach with assistance from the Australian team support staff and relevant state coach.